ipfs-inactive/blog/src/10-static-web-publishing-with-ipfs/index.md

 > - What if webapps and websites worked offline, or in local area networks?
 > - What if -- the kicker -- managing all this was as simple as tweeting?

 These are all hard problems, and full solutions will take time to build.
-We don't have everything working yet, IPFS is very young -- we're still implementing fundamental infrastructure and laying the groundwork for user-facing applications.
+We don't have everything working yet, IPFS is very young -- we're implementing fundamental infrastructure and laying the groundwork for user-facing applications.
 But we have already put dents into many annoying problems, and this post shows off some of the tooling we are building.

 You can find out more about what gives rise to these problems in general, and how IPFS can solve them through these media: